 For official documents which need to be presented to non-government or academic bodies, certification by an ITI translation vendor is sufficient.
-With documents requested by public authorities and courts, a translation usually needs to be sworn/notarised by a solicitor.
+Translating legal documents requested by public authorities and courts, the translation usually needs to be sworn/notarised by a solicitor.

-Any documentation requiring presentation to foreign authorities e.g. marriage applications or office relocation notifications will need notarisation from a solicitor and an apostille from the FCO.
+If you need to translate legal documents requiring presentation to foreign authorities e.g. translating certificates, marriage applications or office relocation notifications may need notarisation from a solicitor and an apostille from the FCO.

-As a full corporate member of the professional body the ITI (Institution of Translation and Interpreting), Dialogue is qualified to issue standard certification, bearing the ITI stamp, suitable for non-government or academic bodies.
+As a full corporate member of the professional body the ITI (Institution of Translation and Interpreting), a Dialogue certified translator is qualified to issue standard certification, bearing the ITI stamp, suitable for non-government or academic bodies.